 With many CRM systems on the market, you will need to be clear about what you want yours to do.
 Do you need something that will work seamlessly with your existing software, for example?
 Do you want it to schedule sales calls or send automatic emails to customers confirming orders?

 "You should try to find one that is easy to use," advises Nash.
-"Some, for instance, are compatible with common email clients which many people recognise.
-In turn, that is likely to encourage staff to use it because it's familiar."
+"Some are compatible with common email platforms - staff are more likely to use these because they are familiar."